raymondworkshop/old.myblog/README.md

-The blog is based on jekyll (some is borrowed from fleuria).
+The blog is based on jekyll (some is borrowed from karpathy).

 TODO:
 rake n[title]